Categories

 3. Can chemical injection pumps handle corrosive or off-gassing chemicals like chlorine?

-Yes, many modern chemical injection pumps are designed with corrosion-resistant materials like PVDF or PTFE and include features such as auto-degassing valves to safely handle off-gassing chemicals like chlorine and hydrogen peroxide, preventing airlocks and ensuring continuous operation.
+Yes, many modern chemical injection pumps are built with corrosion-resistant materials such as PVDF or PTFE and include features like auto-degassing valves.
+These design elements allow the safe handling of off-gassing chemicals like chlorine and hydrogen peroxide by preventing air locks and maintaining consistent, reliable operation.

 4. What’s the difference between a diaphragm and a peristaltic chemical injection pump?

-Diaphragm pumps use a reciprocating diaphragm to draw and inject fluid, offering precise control and high pressure.
-Peristaltic pumps use rollers to squeeze flexible tubing, ideal for the gentle handling of viscous or shear-sensitive chemicals but with limited pressure capabilities.
+Diaphragm pumps use a reciprocating diaphragm to move and inject chemicals, offering high accuracy and the ability to operate under higher pressures.
+Peristaltic pumps, on the other hand, use rotating rollers to compress flexible tubing, making them ideal for handling viscous or shear-sensitive chemicals, though they typically operate at lower pressure limits.

 5. How often should I calibrate a chemical injection pump?